-Chelsea Parks & Rec Cheerleading is an exciting way to make new friends, develop skills for cheering, and motivate our football players towards a victory!
-We expect our cheerleaders to lead by example and show what true sportsmanship and teamwork is all about.
+Chelsea Parks & Rec Cheerleading is an exciting way to make new friends, develop skills for cheering, and motivate our football players towards victory!
+We expect our cheerleaders to lead by example and show what true sportsmanship and teamwork are all about.

 Practices will generally be 1 hour 2 times per week until games begin.
 Once games begin, there will be 1 practice per week and 1 game per week.
 Practice days, times, and locations are set by each coach to maximize flexibility.

-Games will begin mid August and run through the end of October.
+Games will begin in mid-August and run through the end of October.
 Games are generally played Mondays, Tuesdays, or Thursdays.
 While most flag football games are played here in Chelsea, some games could be played at Briarwood.

 Flag Football vs Tackle Football: The number of teams for each type of football depends strictly on registration.
-Because of this, it is very difficult to accommodate requests for who your child cheers for.
-Most of our teams in Chelsea are flag.
-If a tackle team is formed in a specific age division, that age division of cheerleaders will be given first priority for tackle.
+Because of this, it is very difficult to accommodate requests for who your child cheers.
+Most of our teams in Chelsea are flag football.
+If a tackle team is formed in a specific age division, that age division of cheerleaders will be given first priority for tackle football.
 With tackle football, there is more travel involved, as our football team plays other teams around the Birmingham Metro area.